natgo/wt-wiki-scraper/wikitext-transpiled/ground/ZTZ99-II.md

 As the match progresses, waves of modern main battle tanks will show up, some of which can still get destroyed by your HEAT (e.g. [[M1A2 Abrams|M1A2]]), but well protected ones will require HE to do the job (e.g. [[Leopard 2A5]], [[Challenger 2 (2F)]]).
 Scan the target and fire HE at where the crosshair turns green, the HE can usually detonate random ammo inside the AI tanks.
 The ZTZ99's reload of 7.5 seconds may feel slow when facing huge amount of AI waves, so do not forget to fire your MG at their tracks, gun barrels, etc. This will not necessarily deal any damage however will give you assists when the AI is destroyed by other teammates, which means more scores thus more research points.
 Before the next wave shows up, you can go to any nearby repair spots to instantly repair and rearm.
 However if you are immobilised and disarmed and do not have "Parts" researched, or set on fire without any FPE, bail out and spawn in a new ZTZ99 to avoid wasting time.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

-- Powerful firepower:
+* Powerful firepower:
 ** Variety of shells ranging from high-penetration darts, devastating HE(-VT) shells and gun-launched ATGM ** High resolution thermal sights for both commander and gunner give it some advantage in poor visibility conditions ** Autoloader reloads the cannon even when putting out fires or replacing crew members ** Roof-mounted heavy machine gun is useful against low-flying aircraft and light targets
-- Good armour:
+* Good armour:
 ** Nice frontal protection: sturdy turret cheeks and upper front plate, can resist common shells ** ERA is immune to tandem-charged warheads
-- Low profile
+* Low profile
-- Has a laser warning receiver
+* Has a laser warning receiver
-- Improved mobility over preceding ZTZ96A with faster acceleration and higher top speed
+* Improved mobility over preceding ZTZ96A with faster acceleration and higher top speed

 '''Cons:'''

-- Inconsistent protection:
+* Inconsistent protection:
-  ** Has a huge driver's weak spot that can be penetrated by pretty much any gun ** Weak gun mantlet, very easy to disable gun breech ** The outer part of the mantlet are in fact armour sheets rather than ERA, lowering its thickness significantly ** Lower plate is very weak, with penetrating shells incapacitating the crew or exploding ammo
-  \*\* The bulge part of the turret (cast armour) might sometimes be penetrated and causing gun damages
+** Has a huge driver's weak spot that can be penetrated by pretty much any gun ** Weak gun mantlet, very easy to disable gun breech ** The outer part of the mantlet are in fact armour sheets rather than ERA, lowering its thickness significantly ** Lower plate is very weak, with penetrating shells incapacitating the crew or exploding ammo ** The bulge part of the turret (cast armour) might sometimes be penetrated and causing gun damages
-- Poor mobility:
+* Poor mobility:
 ** Ineffectual reverse speed of only -5 km/h, makes it difficult to reverse and repair or escape dangerous situations ** Due to the long hull, hull traverse speed is slow especially when stock or on loose surfaces
-- Turret ERA offers low KE protection
+* Turret ERA offers low KE protection
-- Only 3 crew members
+* Only 3 crew members
-- Poor gun depression of -5° limits its capacity in hilly environments
+* Poor gun depression of -5° limits its capacity in hilly environments
-- Relatively slow reload of 7.1 seconds compared to other MBTs
+* Relatively slow reload of 7.1 seconds compared to other MBTs

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->

 In the late 1960s, Mainland China had found that the PLAGF was lagging behind the mainstream of MBTs of the era; the menacing Soviet armoured brigades in the Far East were also a great concern as well, especially after Damansky (Zhenbao) Island Incident where they [[T-62 545 (China)|captured a T-62]].
 During the mid-1970s, the '''Commission for Science, Technology and Industry for National Defense''' (COSTIND 国防科学技术工业委员会) made a few attempts to design new MBTs under the code '''WZ122''' with multiple prototypes; technological issues put an end to those prototypes in the mid-1970s.

 Soon after the Cultural Revolution, in April 1978, COSTIND and 5th Ministry of Machine Building (第五机械工业部, now NORINCO and CSGC) received the requirements from PLA for a modern MBT, known as '''Project 784'''.
 It was to weigh around 43 tons and be armed with a 120 mm gun, as well as sporting a 1,000 hp MTU MB 331 TC-41 engine (which only 10 of them were imported from West Germany), in view of '''competing with the latest West German [[Leopard 2 (Family)|Leopard 2]] MBTs''' with excellent firepower and mobility.
 This prototype tank, coded WZ1224 underwent intensive tests.
 Later in 1984, Chinese exchanged a T-72 Ural from Romania, naming it Type 64 and using it for evaluation.<ref>https://www.163.com/dy/article/FUN6N9FU0535NL0F.html</ref> Although it was a fantasy for Mainland China during the 1980s to build a top-notch MBT, WZ1224, along with its later prototypes, became the basis of a new MBT - what would become the WZ123.

-In the mid-1980s, after the Leopard 2-like design and Merkava-like design were ditched due to their overall inferior protection (Leopard 2 was too huge while a front-placed engine in fact decreased the overall protection against kinetic shells, as stated in research papers), COSTIND decided that WZ123 should have a low profile like a T-72 and '''Zhu Yusheng''' (祝榆生, Nov 1918 - 23 Oct 2014) of '''Institute 201''' (201 所，北方车辆研究所) would be the chief designer of WZ123.
+In the mid-1980s, after the Leopard 2-like design and Merkava-like design were ditched due to their overall inferior protection (Leopard 2 was too huge while a front-placed engine in fact decreased the overall protection against kinetic shells, as stated in research papers), COSTIND decided that WZ123 should have a low profile like a T-72 and '''Zhu Yusheng''' (祝榆生, Nov 1918 - 23 Oct 2014) of '''Institute 201''' (201所，北方车辆研究所) would be the chief designer of WZ123.
 During the decade between 1980s and 1990s, the new MBT went through extensive tests, including choosing a suitable engine for the tank at 1,200 hp, aimed to be comparable to the top-notch western MTU MB 873 Ka-501.
 However, the Chinese could only manage to get the license for MB 396 (a marine engine, Type 212 submarines used a pair of them; the licensed MTU 396 engine became the backbone of PLAN's new DDGs), and reverse-engineering efforts on the previous MB 331 TC-41 became 8V165 (8 valve, 165 mm cylinder diameter) with major flaws, so the options were only limited to domestic X150 or 150HB (designated by the cylinder diameter in millimetres) engine from '''Institute 70''' (NORINCO China North Engine Research Institute; Datong, Shanxi) and the lineage to German technology ended.
 A requirement from COSTIND was that the tank was to be compact, so large size engines like MB 873 Ka-501 weren't a viable option for the new MBT.
 With only 946 hp and some flaws found during the fitting of new engines into WZ123, the more potent and viable option in terms of Mainland China's overall engine technology: 150HB engine designed by Zhang Baozhong (张保中) was chosen as WZ123's engine.<ref>https://www.xcar.com.cn/bbs/viewthread.php?tid=33475284</ref> Later in 1996, '''Factory 617''' (NORINCO Inner-Mongolia First Machinery Group Corporation) delivered the new 3rd generation MBT to PLAGF for tests.
 While all the tests showed that WZ123 had passed the requirements from PLAGF, it was very unlikely made the way into commission before the 50th Anniversary of the Establishment of PRC under the codename '''"Project 9910"'''; efforts were made so that Factory 617 could produce 18 of these tanks to be paraded in the anniversary as the C001 to C018 tanks of C-vehicle phalanx, it was then known as Type 98 by USDOD.
 The prototypes built for Project 9910, aka '''ZTZ99-I''' then served in 38th Army Corps and based on this design, in early 2000s, Factory 617 built 2 variants of them for theorizing the applique and ERA placement of WZ123; finally one of them passed state certification at around 2003 and became '''ZTZ99-II''' (or ZTZ99 Mod.
-2003, 99 一期改, ZTZ99 "二类定型状态" in-game; erroneously known as 99G).
+2003, 99一期改, ZTZ99 "二类定型状态" in-game; erroneously known as 99G).

 This design was then revised and finally in the 60th Anniversary of the Establishment of PRC, a new version named '''[[ZTZ99-III]]''' (or ZTZ99 Mod.
-2004, 99 二期改, ZTZ99 "三类定型状态" in-game; erroneously known as 99A1) was first publicly shown with a revised turret and placement of FY-4 ERA on the UFP.
+2004, 99二期改, ZTZ99 "三类定型状态" in-game; erroneously known as 99A1) was first publicly shown with a revised turret and placement of FY-4 ERA on the UFP.
 During the first decade of the 21st century, NORINCO was also refining their revised design on ZTZ99, dubbed ZTZ99AY (Y for {{Annotation|验证|yànzhèng}}, proof of concept).
 A decade later, in the 70th Anniversary of Victory over Japan Day, a brand-new designed ZTZ99A (erroneously known as 99A2), designed by '''Mao Ming''' (毛明, Sept 1962-) was first shown to the public, which only nominally shared the ZTZ99 name, and had enhanced capabilities against any modern and future MBTs it might face, serving as the new spearhead of elite armoured brigades in northern China.

 === [[wt:en/news/7005-development-ztz99-pouncing-tiger-en|Devblog]] ===
 Development of the ZTZ99 began in the mid 1980s, with Chinese engineers starting work on a new advanced main battle tank to replace the existing vehicles in service at the time.
 After examining possible design proposals, the engineers decided to proceed with a design similar to that of the Soviet T-72 tank.